Warsaw-based neo-folk band established in 2009 by Candadian-born Paula Bialska and Polish-born Karol Strzemieczny.

 Last decade, the whimsical acoustic sound of antifolk slowly colonised the soundtracks of indie cinema.
 Now, it's off to eastern Europe.
 Boy from North Bay, Ontario meets a girl from Warsaw, they fall in love – but what began with the pair messing around on guitar and violin in their kitchen gradually gave life to fragile but uplifting ruminations on love and life.

-The 2012 promotional tour for Whole Again spans 10 concerts across Poland and further across Europe, giving shows at the Great Escape Festival in Brighton and Liverpool Sound in May, Germany's Juicy Beats in July and Vienna Waves in October.
-Their world tour is supported by the Adam Mickiewicz Insitute as part of its Don't Panic We're from Poland showcase.
+The 2012 promotional tour for Whole Again spanned 10 concerts across Poland and further across Europe, giving shows at the Great Escape Festival in Brighton and Liverpool Sound in May, Germany's Juicy Beats in July and Vienna Waves in October.
+Their world tour was supported by the Adam Mickiewicz Insitute as part of its Don't Panic We're from Poland showcase.

 For more music from Paula & Karol on Facebook, www.paulaikarol.com,

 Discover more Polish bands on wearefrompoland.blogspot.com

 Author: Agnieszka Le Nart; update: MG, November 2019.
 Source: press materials, The Guardian